vtexdocs/help-center-content/docs/known-issues/en/cms-search-context-does-not-filter-by-product-id-or-sku-id.md

 ---
-title: CMS' Search Context does not filter by product ID or SKU ID
+title: 'CMS' Search Context does not filter by product ID or SKU ID'
 id: 6RqbCunfdqZpzLJaKiOqhN
 status: DRAFT
 createdAt: 2021-08-19T16:24:41.110Z